kaeryo/dash/README.md

 # dash
-Early Version, use at your own risk.
-Edits BaseBPCombat.

-Makes it so that when a player dies, instead of respawning, they go unconscious for custom amount of seconds (Default 180)
+Makes it so that when a player dies, instead of respawning, they go unconscious for custom amount of seconds.
+Players can help other players up to get them up early.

-Datacmd DASHSuicide or remove bracelet from main menu to respawn.
+Datacmd DASHSuicide to die a default death.
 Datacmd DASHRevive to get up when downed.
-Datacmd DASHSettings to open settings.
+(Admin Only) Datacmd DASHSettings to open settings.
 (Admin Only)

+Edits BaseSurvivalChar.

 TO DO:
--Make bracelet removal result customizable.
+-Add optional debuff after death
--Make people able to revive others.
+-Make downed countdown timer visible to all

--Add countdown for unconscious duration.
+The mod currently has no discord.
+You can leave a comment on steam or find me on Conan Modding Discord to pm: discord.gg/66jB9dN